 When the phrase "he packs punch," became popular, was someone thinking of Jorge?
-Growing up as a child of two respectable blue collar Mexican immigrant workers, Jorge sought to make something of himself as his parents soldiered on.
-Alas, Jorge "Packed a punch," that he became a five time decorated
+Growing up as a child of two respectable blue-collar Mexican immigrant workers, Jorge sought to make something of himself as his parents soldiering on.
+Alas, Jorge "Packed a punch," that he became a five-time decorated

 Chicago Golden Glove Champion.
 Bypassing the opportunity to represent the USA in the 2000 Sydney Games, he was select to represent his parents' native country of Mexico for the 1996 Olympics.
-Between punches, left hooks and upper cuts, Jorge went to receive a B.S in business at Northern Illinois University (NIU).
-While in collage Jorge was the recipient of the Thomas "Sarge" Johnson Outstanding Boxer Academic Scholarship provided by the USOC (United States Olympic Committee).
+Between punches, left hooks and uppercuts, Jorge went to receive a B.S in business at Northern Illinois University (NIU).
+While in college Jorge was the recipient of the Thomas "Sarge" Johnson Outstanding Boxer Academic Scholarship provided by the USOC (United States Olympic Committee).

 Arturo's major weakness: "History is like VH1," says Arturo.
 "The story behind the story is the most important part."
-It has being said that we stand on the shoulders of our forbearers.
-In no way is more true for Arturo.
-His life began as his parents left a dusty, god forsaken village without running water, sewer system, electricity and paved roads in the middle rural mountains in Mexico.
+It has been said that we stand on the shoulders of our forbearers.
+In no way is it more true for Arturo.
+His life began as his parents left a dusty, godforsaken village without running water, sewer system, electricity and paved roads in the middle rural mountains in Mexico.
 Sensing, craving, believing in the American dream they made their way to America.
 "I always believed as a unique land of opportunity."
-Thanks to his parents work and sacrifice as landscape laborer and a union custodian, the afforded Arturo the opportunity to live the American dream.
+Thanks to his parent's work and sacrifice as a landscape laborer and a union custodian, the afforded Arturo the opportunity to live the American dream.
 Arturo became the first one in his family to attend formal schooling.
 He attended the Latin School of Chicago scholarship, he then went on to a BA from the University of Notre Dame and finally an MBA from Booth School of Business at the University of Chicago.
-Along with being a founder of Apache Service and Supply, one of Arturo's passions is consulting for small business.
+Along with being a founder of Apache Service and Supply, one of Arturo's passions is consulting for small businesses.